AnthLi/team-duck/README.md

 $ node app.js
 ```

-The application should be running on localhost:3000.
+The application is now running on localhost:3000.

 ## If you're working on something specific
 ```bash